tc39/notes/es7/2017-01/jan-25.md

 JHD: That was my primary concern to make the change.
 It seems in the majority case that seems like the right way to go (to be consistent with .catch).
 I'm going to merge this PR, get spec review, await the outcome of the .catch investigation and renew my request for stage three.
 I don't see future changes.

-JL: I'm pretty sure that angular and some others depend on .catch calling .then or that they can override .then
+JLZ: I'm pretty sure that angular and some others depend on .catch calling .then or that they can override .then

 JDH: And then the native .catch calls into that?
 If that's the case, it's not compatible to make that change